-Let your valentine know that he rocks with this creative card.
-Punch a circle in the bottom half of a card front and attach five lengths of string vertically across the center, tucking them into a strip of paper.
-Back the opening with black patterned paper and add letter stickers on top.
+Let your valentines know they rock with this creative card -- the design is especially appropriate for the boys in your life.
+Punch a circle in the bottom half of a card front, and attach five lengths of string vertically across the center, tucking them into a strip of paper.
+Back the opening with black patterned paper, and add letter stickers on top.
 A few punched hearts offer dimension.

 A premade tag attached to this card with a flower brad reveals a sweet Valentine's Day message for a friend.
 Embellish a piece of white cardstock with different cuts of patterned paper, then type or print a message to be kept secret by the swinging tag.

 Tell your valentine that you have the hots for him with this clever candy card.
 Attach a square of notebook paper to the middle of a square card.
-Cut the words "you're" and "hot" from a magazine or newspaper page and glue to a circle punched from white paper; attach to the notebook paper.
-Place eight or nine hot cinnamon candy pieces on the notebook paper square and lay a thin plastic sheet over the top, using red embroidery thread to attach it to the card and hold the candy in place.
+Cut the words "you're" and "hot" from a magazine or newspaper page, and glue to a circle punched from white paper; attach to the notebook paper.
+Place eight or nine hot cinnamon candy pieces on the notebook paper square, and lay a thin plastic sheet over the top, stitching around its edges to attach it to the card.

 Attach a handwritten library card inside a library-card pocket (both supplies available at scrapbooking stores) atop patterned paper to get your flirty point across in an unexpected way.
 Adorn with stickers and ribbon.
 Stamp hearts on cardstock rectangles, then mount to the side.

-Print a sweet message on metal-rim tags.
+Print a sweet message on metal-rim tags for a fun and flirty way to honor your sweetie.
 Connect the tags to the banner by stringing baker's twine through buttons and adhering the buttons to the tags.
 Attach to a layered card.